 SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS.
 POLICY PAGE

-Each day I get a handful of online survey offers.
-They usually try to lure me by offering cash.
-It may seem like a fun and quick way to make some extra money.
+Working with online survey companies may seem like a fun and quick way to make some extra money in your spare time.
 But it can be hard to figure out which are legitimate companies and which offers are online scams set up by con artists.

 Since I’ve been conned by a survey scam or two, I decided I’d write down the seven best tips on how to avoid being scammed.